skypjack/entt/docs/md/entity.md

 performance.<br/>
 Groups can literally _own_ one or more component types.
 They are allowed to rearrange pools so as to speed up iterations.
-Roughly speaking: the more components a group owns, the faster it is to iterate them.<br/>
+Roughly speaking: the more components a group owns, the faster it is to iterate them.
-A given component can belong to multiple groups only if they are _nested_.
-Users have to define groups carefully to get the best out of them.

 ## Views